saroz/C-Basics/divide-by.md

 layout: default
 ---

-## Write a Program to check odd or even.
+## Program to divide by pre-defined number.

 ``` c
 // Program